ari-beau/exprAnalysis/README.md

 rank sum test, to rank differentially expressed genes between case samples and control samples.
 The *exprPlot* function produces boxplots to visualize differential gene expression.
-The *keggDiseaseGenes* retrieves genes associated with a specific Kyoto Encyclopedia of Genes and Genomes (KEGG) disease entry. the *exprPCA* function produces a principal component analysis plot of the expression data.
+The *keggDiseaseGenes* function retrieves genes associated with a specific Kyoto Encyclopedia of Genes and Genomes (KEGG) disease entry.
+The *exprPCA* function produces a principal component analysis plot of the expression data.

 The package also contains two datasets from a gene expression profiling experiment in ovarian cancer, called *OVExpression* and *OVSample.*